Armenian illuminated manuscripts: Legacy

 While the art of the Armenian miniature declined little by little, a transition, little studied until now, took place between it and painting on canvas in the seventeenth century; artists exercised their talent both in miniature and in painting, such as the illuminator Minas and Ter Stepanos.
 This transition thus leads to modern Armenian painting.

 Armenian painters, like other painters from different cultures, have never ceased to look into what the past masters of their national culture had accomplished.
-Indeed, in 1944, the Armenian painter Arshile Gorky, an abstract expressionist, he wrote from the United States of America a letter to his sister and spoke to her of his passion for the painter and illuminator Toros Roslin.
+Indeed, in 1944, the Armenian painter Arshile Gorky, an abstract expressionist, wrote from the United States of America a letter to his sister and spoke to her of his passion for the painter and illuminator Toros Roslin.
 He notes: “Toros Roslin is the Renaissance.
 What electricity does man contain!
 To me he is the greatest artist the world has produced before modern times, and his use of dimension is surpassed only by Cubism.
 Masterful, unsurpassed dimensionality.
 I bow to our Toros”.

 "The dimension of a drawing", of a painting or of a portrait "is the relationship between the object drawn and the object taken in kind".
 For Gorky, Toros Roslin already possessed precision, depth and perspective in his miniatures, hence his expression of “masterful dimensionality”.

 As for the Armenian painter Minas Avetisyan, his own contemplation on illuminators comes above all from the Vaspurakan school with its stylistic particularities.
-Indeed, in certain miniatures, composition and treatment of the scenes are subject to a linear layout without figuration of depth.
+Indeed, in certain miniatures, the composition and treatment of the scenes are subject to a linear layout without figuration of depth.
 "The line then becomes the main means of expression and it acquires liveliness thanks to the use of pure and vibrant colors", according to iconographers Akopian and Korkhmazian.
 The use of scarlet red in opposition to ultramarine blue and sienna, as decorative elements (therefore without depth), and the use of pure and vibrant colors with powerful chromatic chords is reminiscent of the miniatures of Greater Armenia.
 This use of vibrant colors in their purity has a purpose.
-It's a purpose of touching directly on emotion, used by Roslin whilst following the aesthetic ideal of the Middle Ages, but exacerbated and ardent with the works of Soviet Armenian painter Martiros Saryan, vehement and thrilling, and even tragic in all its subject matter with the works of Minas Avetissian.
+Its purpose of touching directly on emotion, used by Roslin whilst following the aesthetic ideal of the Middle Ages, but exacerbated and ardent with the works of Soviet Armenian painter Martiros Saryan, vehement and thrilling, and even tragic in all its subject matter with the works of Minas Avetissian.
 Thus, the Armenian painters of the modern period seem closer to the illuminators of the Middle Ages than to many painters from other periods of the history of Armenian art.
 Long before Caravaggio and his technical development of chiaroscuro: “Toros is the Renaissance”, concludes Arshile Gorky.